-Frantic Studio, a production company based in Brooklyn, N.Y. that primarily shoots motion and still photography, recently approached marketing specialist Alexandra Ostebo in an effort to take their brand to the next level.
+Frantic Studio, a production company based in Brooklyn, N.Y., primarily shoots motion and still photography.
+In an effort to take their brand to the next level, they recently approached our marketing specialist Alexandra Ostebo.
 After a few conversations, the kind folks at Frantic decided to work with Alexandra on a Branding and Marketing (BaM!)
 Plan, which, as she explains, is essentially an analysis of their branding and marketing tools along with a road map of how to reach their goals.
-Then, Alexandra and Frantic took the next step to put that plan into action with a Branding Overhaul.
-The first move towards a revamped brand?
-A sleek, professional logo.
+After this, they took the next step to put that plan into action with a Branding Overhaul.
+But what is the first move towards a revamped brand?
+The answer: a sleek, professional logo.

 Frantic Studio’s original logo had the potential to be a great eye-catcher but needed a few tweaks.
-The main aspect of their wordmark was attractive, but had a few spacing issues and the text below the logo was too small and hard to read.
+The main aspect of their wordmark was attractive but had a few spacing issues while the text below the logo was too small, making it difficult to read.
 In this logo refinement, we aimed to fix those issues and greatly improve Frantic Studio’s mark.

-When I first sat down to come up with a few options, I had an idea that was a little off the beaten path, that I thought would fit perfectly for them.
-I wanted to include some simpler marks as well, but I threw my original idea in as a wildcard of sorts.
-Here are a few of the options from the first round, along with the wildcard:
+When we first sat down to come up with a few options, we had an idea that was a little off the beaten path, yet one that seemed perfect for them.
+While wanted to include some simpler marks as well, we threw this idea in as a wildcard of sorts.
+Here are a few of the options from the first round, along with the wildcard at the end.

-The wildcard option immediately caught David Sutton (Frantic Studio’s Principle/Director) and Julie Hassett Sutton’s (Frantic Studio’s Photographer/Producer) attention.
+The wildcard option immediately caught the attention of David Sutton (Frantic Studio’s Principle/Director) and Julie Hassett Sutton (Frantic Studio’s Photographer/Producer).
 They decided on that mark and we jumped right in to make a few adjustments and explore some color options.
-After a few tries, we decided on this color scheme and landed on a winning design:
+After a few tries, we decided on this color scheme and landed on a winning design.

 Julie and David loved all of the options and said, “it was difficult making a decision because we liked them all.”
 In the end, they agreed on the same design, but with different colored backs.
 Here are their final cards: